archlinux/repod/docs/repositories/binary_repository.rst

 A binary repository is a directory exposed by a web server, that contains built package files of precompiled software, which can be installed using |pacman|.
-Apart from the packages and their potential signature files, :ref:`sync database` files are also present.
+Apart from the packages and their potential :ref:`package signature` files, :ref:`sync database` files are also present.

 .. note::